home-assistant/home-assistant.io/source/_docs/blueprint/selectors.markdown

 This can only be used on an installation with a Supervisor.
 For installations that do not have that, an error will be displayed.

-The add-on selector allows the user to input a add-on slug.
+The add-on selector allows the user to input an add-on slug.
-On the user interface, It will list all installed add-ons and use the slug of the selected add-on.
+On the user interface, it will list all installed add-ons and use the slug of the selected add-on.

 ![Screenshot of an Add-on selector](/images/blueprints/selector-addon.png)